wolfSSL/wolfssl/wrapper/CSharp/wolfCrypt-FIPS/README.md

 `run-tests.sh` builds `libwolfssl_csharp_fips` into `<prefix>/lib`, runs the
 binding audit, and builds and runs `wolfCrypt-FIPS-Test` for one target framework (default `net10.0`).
 Each build runs only on its matching runtime;
 there is no roll-forward, so a `net8.0` run needs a .NET 8 runtime.
+Building either target needs the .NET 10 SDK (restore evaluates both target frameworks). .NET 8 support ends November 10, 2026.

 Environment: